Home > Food / Hydration

 Handles and straps are constructed with a variety of materials.
 Some are more ergonomic, comfortable, and durable than others.

 Most soft coolers have side or top handles, two straps that swing up to secure together above the cooler, or a removable shoulder strap.
 A bunch of designs have a combination of handles and straps, too.
-For coolers on the larger side (like the RoVR 30) it’s key to have padding on the hand or shoulder straps for comfort while carrying a fully loaded cooler.
+For coolers on the larger side, like the Yeti Hopper M15 Tote, it’s key to have padding on the hand or shoulder straps for comfort while carrying a fully loaded cooler.

 In our testing, we liked the wide, soft material of the two swing-up straps on the Snow Peak Soft Cooler.